scholarslab/scholarslab.github.io/_posts/2017-02-28-disrupt-the-humanities-managing-director-job-talk.md

 Disruption is inherently non-introspective; you disrupt others, rather than looking hard at yourself.

 Disruption can ignore a history of similar work, and the humanities can’t afford that mistake.
-For example, a movement to make the humanities more public that ignored the fan fiction communities’ existing public humanities—people using the web to improve one another’s close readings and counterfactual interventions—would be deeply flawed.
+For example, a movement to make the humanities more public that ignored the fan fiction communities’ existing public humanities&mdash;people using the web to improve one another’s close readings and counterfactual interventions&mdash;would be deeply flawed.
 DH has diverse roots in pre-digital humanities scholarship, including highly recognizable non-digital, algorithmic criticism of the kinds Stephen Ramsay explores in his book _Reading Machines_.
 We have much to gain by connecting our efforts today to what has worked in the humanities of the past, and to the humanities that also thrives outside academia.

 ![](http://www.literaturegeek.com/assets/UVaJobTalkSlides/UVaManagingDirector.004.png)